pretzelhands/jinx/README.md

 * **editor:** This is the editor used to open your configuration files when you use `jinx site edit`.
   You can use any editor you like (e.g. `emacs` or `vim`).
 I defaulted to nano, because it is the easiest for newcomers.

+* **grumpy:** This option can be used to determine whether you want colored output or not.
+  If you set `grumpy` to `1` the console output will not be colored.
+By default it is set to 0.

 ## Using the commands

 To see all commands offered by `jinx`, you can run `jinx help` and it will give you a nicely formatted list: